-In the Covina service area, the most recent lead and copper at-the-tap samples were collected from residences in 2016.
+The most recent lead and copper at-the-tap samples were collected from residences in 2019.
 None of the 10 samples for lead and copper exceeded the respective Action Level (AL).
+A regulatory Action Level is the concentration of a contaminant which if exceeded triggers treatment or other requirements that a water system must follow.